Reading Groups

 Please email Dr. Maria Elander or Professor Luis Eslava for questions or to join our email lists.

-La Trobe International and Comparative Law Cluster (ICLC) invites you to join our 2025 Reading Group.
-This in-person reading group is a space for building scholarly interest and community focused on questions related to international and comparative law.
-In 2025, our theme is Distinction Collapse.
-Distinction Collapse invites critical reflection on the work of distinctions in upholding and/or challenging the world order –at a time when the usual ‘order of things’ seems to be in question across the board.
+La Trobe International and Comparative Law Cluster (ICLC) 2025 Reading Group’s theme was Distinction Collapse.
+Distinction Collapse invited critical reflected on the work of distinctions in upholding and/ or challenging the world order – at a time when the usual ‘order of things’ seems to be in question across the board.

-The group is co-convened by Associate Professor Maria Elander and Professor Luis Eslava.
-We meet in person at La Trobe Law School (Bundoora campus, Kingston Braybrook Moot Court, Social Sciences Building) on Thursdays every four weeks.
+The group was co-convened by Associate Professor Maria Elander and Professor Luis Eslava.
+We met in person at La Trobe Law School (Bundoora campus, Kingston Braybrook Moot Court, Social Sciences Building) on Thursdays every four weeks.

 The Anthropocene Reading Group was an interdisciplinary, cross-institutional forum for engaging with encounters between law and other scholarly traditions in the context of the Anthropocene.
 Active from 2019 to 2024, the group was established during Dr Kathleen Birrell’s McKenzie Postdoctoral Fellowship at Melbourne Law School and ran for six years under her convenorship.
 At various points, she co-convened the group with graduate researchers Tim Lindgren and Roanna McClelland.